nishanths/loupe-js/README.md

 const enableLoupe: (target: HTMLElement, imgUrl: string, loupe: Loupe) => () => void;
 ```

-`enableLoupe()` returns a function that can be later be used to disable the loupe
+`enableLoupe()` returns a cleanup function that can be used to disable the loupe
-on the target element.
+on the target element at a later time.

 ## Recommendations